-Enjoy these amateur cartoons created by the members of the Humor Times community!
+Enjoy this gallery of reader-created cartoons by the members of the Humor Times community!

 Like to draw or know someone who does?
-Submit original cartoons below!
+Submit original reader-created cartoons below!

 Submitting your own cartoons: